kevinccawley/phorest-techtest--KevinCawley/README.md

 With the automation piece demonstrated, I'm returning to the SQL query in an attempt to get data to total accurately.

+# SQL Query Revisited

+Again, it's the next day, and I'm returning to the SQL query.
+I'm beginning by breaking the query into sections to determine where the calculation error is occurring.

+I can get accurate totals when summing loyalty points on services and products on their own, using queries like:

+SELECT
+  appointment_id,
+  SUM(IFNULL(loyalty_points,0)) AS services_loyalty
+FROM `phorest-techtest.source_data.services`
+GROUP BY appointment_id
+ORDER BY services_loyalty
+DESC LIMIT 70

+and:

+SELECT
+  appointment_id,
+  SUM(IFNULL(loyalty_points,0)) AS purchases_loyalty
+FROM `phorest-techtest.source_data.purchases`
+GROUP BY appointment_id
+ORDER BY purchases_loyalty
+DESC LIMIT 70

+But when these are combined, totals again are off, using a query like:

+SELECT
+  `phorest-techtest.source_data.services`.appointment_id,
+  SUM(IFNULL(`phorest-techtest.source_data.services`.loyalty_points,0)) AS services_loyalty,
+  SUM(IFNULL(`phorest-techtest.source_data.purchases`.loyalty_points,0)) AS purchases_loyalty,
+  SUM(IFNULL(`phorest-techtest.source_data.services`.loyalty_points,0) + IFNULL(`phorest-techtest.source_data.purchases`.loyalty_points,0)) AS total_loyalty
+FROM `phorest-techtest.source_data.services`
+LEFT JOIN `phorest-techtest.source_data.purchases` ON `phorest-techtest.source_data.services`.appointment_id = `phorest-techtest.source_data.purchases`.appointment_id
+GROUP BY appointment_id
+ORDER BY total_loyalty
+DESC LIMIT 70

+In order to solve this issue, we'll break the components down using WITH statements.
+The first attempt at the query looks like this:

+WITH services AS
+  (SELECT
+  appointment_id,
+  SUM(IFNULL(loyalty_points,0)) AS services_loyalty
+  FROM `phorest-techtest.source_data.services`
+  GROUP BY appointment_id
+  ORDER BY services_loyalty),
+  purchases AS
+  (SELECT
+  appointment_id,
+  SUM(IFNULL(loyalty_points,0)) AS purchases_loyalty
+  FROM `phorest-techtest.source_data.purchases`
+  GROUP BY appointment_id
+  ORDER BY purchases_loyalty)
+SELECT
+  client_id,
+  first_name,
+  last_name,
+  email,
+  services.services_loyalty,
+  purchases.purchases_loyalty,
+  (services.services_loyalty + purchases.purchases_loyalty) AS total_loyalty
+FROM
+  `phorest-techtest.source_data.appointments`
+LEFT JOIN `phorest-techtest.source_data.clients` ON `phorest-techtest.source_data.appointments`.client_id = `phorest-techtest.source_data.clients`.id
+LEFT JOIN services ON `phorest-techtest.source_data.appointments`.id = services.appointment_id
+LEFT JOIN purchases ON `phorest-techtest.source_data.appointments`.id = purchases.appointment_id
+WHERE banned = FALSE
+AND start_time >= TIMESTAMP('2018-01-01 00:00:00')
+GROUP BY client_id, last_name, first_name, email, services.services_loyalty, purchases.purchases_loyalty
+ORDER BY total_loyalty
+DESC LIMIT 70

+Our top client using this query has client_id:

+5874a4fc-d96c-426f-8ae8-c7dfa5b60c3e

+with 200 services loyalty and 55 purchases loyalty.
+To verify, we'll return to the raw data, where we see 3 appointments that fall in our timeframe:

+81d17e64-b797-431d-a81c-88da3956d05f services 200 purchases 55
+4cda1739-fc09-498d-a665-5abc83d5dc9f services 20 purchases 0
+778ea773-5c57-43c4-873a-226934b1f0a3 services 70 purchases 10

+The totals from the first appointment match, but the other appointments are not being factored in.
+We'll look at our joins next.

 # Problem Description

 *Comb as You Are* have decided to ditch their old salon software provider